Inncee81/33nano/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here are some ideas to get you started.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on building [Super Psyche](https://github.com/33nanoseconds/SuperIntelligence_Psyche) and making full use of my quarantine time.
 - 🌱 I’m currently learning Dart & Flutter
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...